Iran: closer to the nuclear agreement, but with some pending

 Iran considers the agreement that limited its nuclear program to be almost closed in exchange for the lifting of economic sanctions, but he insists that there are still ‘fringes’ and asks the United States for “flexibility”.

-Before midnight, the Iranian authorities responded to the proposal presented by the European Union (EU) to save the 2015 nuclear pact and expect a reply in two days, Iranian media reported Tuesday.
+Before midnight, the Iranian authorities responded to the proposal presented by the European Union (EU) to save the 2015 nuclear deal and they expect an aftershock in two days, Iranian media reported on Tuesday.

 In its response to the EU High Representative for Foreign Affairs, Josep Borrell, who acts as coordinator of the talks, Iran expressed its opinion on three issues that remain to be resolved in the talks, from its point of view.